protonesso/kot-pkg/README.md

 cd kot-pkg
 wget https://raw.githubusercontent.com/TheOrangeCat/kot-pkg/master/kot-pkg
 chmod +x kot-pkg
+mkdir pkgs
 ```
 After that, you may want to be able to use kot-pkg from any place.
 To do that, you need to
 edit your /etc/profile.
 Add this line to it(in the end!).
 ```
-export PATH="$PATH":/path-to-kot-pkg
+export PATH="$PATH":/path-to-kot-pkg:/path-to-kot-pkg/pkgs
 ```
 That's it!
 You can now use it wherever you want.

 ## Making packages

 Making packages is simple.
-The installation (and probably other proccesses) is just running a script. \n
+The installation (and probably other proccesses) is just running a script. kot-pkg gives the script the installation folder.
 You also need to add a line to pkglist with the package's name.